grzi/city-renaissance-challenge-minecraft/README.md

                 <li>54 diamond blocks / 570 iron blocks / 300 emeralds blocks / 240 gold blocks / 19 stacks of redstone block / 15 netherite blocks / 150 lapis lazuli blocks / 640 coal blocks</li>
             </ul>
         </li>
-        <li>Quest : Build a sewage system, linked to most of the houses and buildings in the town.
+        <li><strong>Quest:</strong> Build a sewage system, linked to most of the houses and buildings in the town.
 Build also an access to go down.</li>
     </ul>
 </details>